malloc2048/codevault/source/code_signal/readme.md

 # Code Signal
+These are some random exercises pulled from [Code Signal](https://codesignal.com/developers/)

 ## RPG Game
 You are playing an RPG game.
 Currently your experience points (XP) total is equal to experience.